BlockzeroLabs/flash-docs/source/index.rst

 Developer links
 ---------------

-The Flashstake protocol consists of two main modules - the Flash Strategy and the Flash Strategies.
+The Flashstake protocol consists of two main modules - the Flash Protocol and the Flash Strategies.
 You can learn more by navigating to the appropriate pages from the sidebar.